mickmccann/MS3-Small-Jobs/TESTING.md

 When the EDIT button is clicked on a job, ensure the original Due Date entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Due Date entry is inputted and can be changed if required | PASS
 When the EDIT button is clicked on a job, ensure the original Launch Time entry is inputted and can be changed if required | When the EDIT button is clicked on a job the original Launch Time entry is inputted and can be changed if required | PASS
 When the EDIT button is clicked on a job, ensure the original Is Urgent entry is selected and can be changed if required | When the EDIT button is clicked on a job, the original Is Urgent entry is selected and can be changed if required | PASS
+Ensure clicking on the DONE button, a modal is displayed with a message cautioning the user | Clicking on the DONE button, a modal is displayed with a message cautioning the user | PASS
+Within the modal, ensure the CONFIRM button deletes the job form the database | Within the modal, the CONFIRM button deletes the job form the database | PASS
+Within the modal, ensure the CANCEL button closes the modal leaving the job untouched | Within the modal, the CANCEL button closes the modal leaving the job untouched | PASS